 23 January 2023

-Around the world, organizations are under pressure to accelerate their progress toward an equitable workplace.
-Activist shareholder groups are calling for greater commitments to social sustainability, which centers on pay equity and equity in opportunity.
+Around the world, organisations are under pressure to accelerate their progress toward an equitable workplace.
+Activist shareholder groups are calling for greater commitments to social sustainability, which centres on pay equity and equity in opportunity.
 The World Economic Forum is encouraging companies to report on pay equity standards, which many exceed in their voluntary disclosures.
 And legislation on pay equity is increasing around the world, with eyes especially on the European Union (EU).